 If you’re not familiar with FreeTime Unlimited on the Amazon Kindle, it gives you unlimited access to thousands of books, movies, games and apps designed just for kids.
 It’s ideal for kids that are starting to read chapter books for kids.

 As soon as Zoë saw the Amazon Kindle arrived, she wanted to see what she could find to read.
-It's definitely worth the $79 that the Kindle e-reader costs to create excitement about reading.
-I personally love that there's no glare on the screen so you can even use it outside.
+It’s definitely worth the cost of the Kindle e-reader to create excitement about reading.
+I personally love that there’s no glare on the screen so you can even use it outside.
 What really makes the Kindle e-reader work for kids is Amazon FreeTime Unlimited.

 FreeTime Unlimited offers unlimited access to hundreds of hand-picked chapter books and early readers.
-Everything is curated so you know it's age-appropriate.
-I love that we don't have to guess what she'll enjoy since we have access to so much.
-The subscription only costs $2.99 per month, so it's very affordable.
+Everything is curated so you know it’s age-appropriate.
+I love that we don’t have to guess what she’ll enjoy since we have access to so much.
+The subscription is very affordable.

 In addition to the access to books, there are some great features to help early readers like my daughter.
 They can increase the font size if that makes it easier for them.
 They can also look up definitions for words they aren’t familiar with to help with their vocabulary skills.
 I also like how lightweight it is, so it’s much easier to take along with us than a bunch of books.
 It will really come in handy when we’re waiting at Kaylee’s dance classes.

 To make it fun, your kids can earn achievement badges when they reach their reading goals.
 The app provides parents with a progress report so they can stay in tun with how much time their child is spending reading, what books they’re reading, what words they’re looking up, what badges they’re earning.
 When Kaylee gets a bit older and starts reading, we can add a profile for her so that each girl can have access to the books that are appropriate for them.